rednaga/training/DEFCON23/README.md

  - ["HTC Peap" CVE-2015-5525, CVE-2015-5526 & CVE-2015-5527](https://github.com/rednaga/disclosures/blob/master/HTCPeap.md)
  - ["Qualcomm System Agent", No CVEs assigned](https://github.com/rednaga/disclosures/blob/master/QCOMSysAgent.md)

-Some of the resources which where originally provided on the usb drive passed around are available in the [challenges directory](https://github.com/rednaga/training/blob/master/DEFCON23/challenges/).
+Some of the resources which where originally provided on the USB drive passed around are available in the [challenges directory](https://github.com/rednaga/training/blob/master/DEFCON23/challenges/).

 ### Abstract

-Thinking like an attacker, you will learn to identify juicy Android targets, reverse engineer them and find vulnerability and write exploits.
-We will deep dive into reverse engineeriing Android frameworks, applications, services and boot loaders with the end goal of rooting devices.
+Thinking like an attacker, you will learn to identify juicy Android targets, reverse engineer them, find vulnerabilities, and write exploits.
+We will deep dive into reverse engineering Android frameworks, applications, services, and boot loaders with the end goal of rooting devices.

-Approaching from a defensive perspective, we will learn quickly triage applications to determine maliciousness, exploits and weaknesses.
-After learning triage skills we will deep dive into malicious code along while dealing with packers, obfuscators and anti-reversing techniques.
+Approaching from a defensive perspective, we will learn quickly triage applications to determine maliciousness, exploits, and weaknesses.
+After learning triage skills, we will deep dive into malicious code along while dealing with packers, obfuscators, and anti-reversing techniques.

-Between the two aspects of this class, you should walk away with a basic overall of your reversing engineering knowledge and a strong understanding of how to further develop your skills specifically for mobile platforms.
+Between the offensive and defensive aspects of this class, you should walk away with the fundamentals of reverse engineering and a strong understanding of how to further develop your skills for mobile platforms.

 ### Prerequisites
-We would expect students to know minimal reverse engineering concepts, would also be good though not required to have some of the following non-free tools;
+We would expect students to know minimal reverse engineering concepts.
+Would also be good, though not required, to have some of the following non-free tools:

  - IDA Pro
  - Hopper